Keith Urban's tour production manager, 72, dies from fall

-Randy “Baja” Fletcher, 72, died on Aug.
-27 at a hospital after falling the previous day while preparing for Urban’s appearance at Bash on the Bay on the Lake Erie island of Put-in-Bay, The Port Clinton News-Herald reported.
+The Port Clinton News-Herald reports 72-year-old Randy “Baja” Fletcher died Aug.
+27 at a hospital after falling the previous day before Urban's appearance at Bash on the Bay on the Lake Erie island Put-in-Bay.

 Download the News 5 Cleveland app now for more stories from us, plus alerts on major news, the latest weather forecast, traffic information and much more.
 Download now on your Apple device here, and your Android device here.